BurhanH/burhanh.github.io/_posts/2019-06-23-python-comprehensions-thoughts.markdown

 Hm...
 Yeah!
 I know about them and sometimes I use them but!
-There is one rule [PEP20](https://www.python.org/dev/peps/pep-0020/ "The Zen of Python") - The Zen of Python, sentence 3 says: "Simple is better than complex" (sometimes I saying it when I see a regular expression).
+There is one rule [PEP20](https://www.python.org/dev/peps/pep-0020/ "The Zen of Python") - The Zen of Python, sentence 3 says: "Simple is better than complex" (sometimes I say it when I see [a regular expression](https://docs.python.org/3/library/re.html)).
 It should be a balance when and how to use them.

 **Disclaimer!** If you love complexity or adept of python comprehensions, stop reading, just skip next piece of information.